EnigmaCurry/d.rymcg.tech/sftp/README.md

 and heres a log of what I tried.
 For my purposes, I wanted to run `sshd` rootless on a normal installation of Docker.
 Docker Engine, in its default configuration, **runs as root**, and *by default* all containers run as root as well.
-Docker does have a [Rootless mode](https://docs.docker.com/engine/security/rootless/) and there are also implementations like Podman that can be run rootless, (both of which let you map host UIDs to different container UIDs, allowing root in the container to be mapped to some non-root host user UID) but these non-default options are not under consideration for this situation.
+Docker does have a [User Namespace mode]() and a [Rootless mode](https://docs.docker.com/engine/security/rootless/) and there are also implementations like Podman that can be run rootless, (any of which let you map unused UID ranges to your containers, allowing the appearance of root in the container, but it is to be mapped to some non-root user UID on the host) but none of these options are under consideration for this situation.
+Regretably, you cannot run a container (traefik) in host networking mode, without also having real root access, so default Docker is what we're stuck with.

 My requirements, including nice-to-haves: